From product design to manufacturing to business profits

 yourself how DFMA methodology might serve as a pathway to

-innovation and profitability in your own organization.
+innovation and increased profitability in your own organization.

 Value Engineering and DFMA Workshop